MaikuB/flutter_app_templates/material_bottomnavigation_provider_mobx/README.md

 - `lib`
   - `constants` - this folder is where all application-level constants are kept
     - `enums.dart` - to maintain all the application-level enums.
 For this application, a `BottomNavigationDestination` enum is defined that represents all of the bottom navigation destinations: `Home`, `Dashboard` and `Notifications`
+    - `keys.dart` - to maintain the keys associated with the various widgets in the application
   - `pages` - has the pages associated with the bottom navigation destinations.
 Each page has a different title will maintain a separate counter to help demonstrate that each page has its own state
   - `stores - has all of the stores associated with each page/destination.
 There is a separate `AppStore` defined in the `app_store.dart` file that maintains the selected destination
   - `main.dart` - the entry point for the application and contains the top-level widgets for the application itself